 Why is alcohol such a problem?
 After all, it's in tons of different rinses, isn't it?

 It is, but this doesn't make it effective.
-Alcohol is ostensibly in there to kill bacteria.
+Alcohol is ostensibly in there to knock out bacteria.
 After all, we swab wounds with alcohol (albeit much stronger stuff) as a way to reduce the amount of microbes that get in.
 Unfortunately, this technique just doesn't work in the mouth.

 The reason is simple: Your mouth is supposed to stay wet all the time.
 The presence of saliva helps keep harmful bacteria at bay, preventing them from causing tooth decay or halitosis.

-To stop the cycle of dryness and odor, consider switching to a specialty alcohol-free mouthwash, one made with organic, all-natural ingredients.
+To stop the cycle of dryness and odor, consider switching to a specialty alcohol-free mouthwash, one made with organic, healthier ingredients.
 These products make life much harder for microbes and much easier for you.
-An alcohol-free rinse neutralizes odors and kills bacteria, even as it moistens your mouth.
+An alcohol-free rinse neutralizes odors and attacks bacteria, even as it moistens your mouth.